 What are the best books to gift kids?

-Let’s give a round of applause to giving a little literature to kids as gifts.
+Let’s give a big round of applause to the idea of gifting books to kids.

 Why gifting books is absolutely necessary